DevCycleHQ/devcycle-docs/docs/essentials/feature-experimentation.md

 To set this up, create a Targeting Rule that serves a Random Distribution of the Variations.

-When you select `Random Distribution`, a `Randomize Using` field will appear at the bottom of the Targeting Rule under the `Schedule` section.
+When you select `Random Distribution`, `Randomize Using` field will appear at the bottom of the Targeting Rule under the `Schedule` section.
 The dropdown will populate with all existing Custom Properties.
 Select the Custom Property you wish to use for your random distribution.
 If you are both randomizing distribution and using a gradual rollout of some form, the Custom Property will be used for both forms of randomization, keeping distribution sticky based off of that property.

 ![Experimentation with Custom Property Randomization](/custom-property-randomization-experiments.png)